 Formal written student complaint: A written complaint submitted by a student under this policy.
 Written complaints include letters and emails sent from a university account.
 All complaints must include the student’s signature (or name in the case of email submission) and contact information so the university may respond and/or notify the student of the status of the complaint.
 Student complaints do not include those that are submitted by parents or employees of the university, even if the complaint relates to or is on the behalf of a student.
 In addition, before initiating a formal written student complaint, the student must utilize informal complaint procedures such as talking to the person that the complaint is against and his or her supervisor, if feasible and appropriate.

 The Vice President for Academic Affairs oversees this policy, and the Office of Accreditation and Compliance is responsible for compiling a centralized log of complaints on an annual basis.
 The Vice President for Student Affairs, or designee, is responsible for analyzing the centralized log on an annual basis for systemic issue or patterns that exist.

 The purpose of this policy is to formalize the documentation of formal written student complaints.
 This policy applies to all units that receive and resolve or respond to formal written student complaints related to the mission of Longwood University from currently enrolled students.

-Longwood University recognizes the importance of compliance with Federal Requirement 4.5, which requires the university to maintain a formal record of written student complaints which must be made available to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) upon request.
+Longwood University recognizes the importance of maintaining a formal record of written student complaints which must be made available to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) upon request.

 All units that receive and resolve or respond to formal written student complaints from currently enrolled students related to the mission of Longwood University are required to maintain a complaint log and supporting documentation.
 Complaint logs will be analyzed once per year to determine if there are systemic issues that require improvement.